Akuli/jou/doc/syntax-spec.md

     It is an error if the value of an int literal does not fit in a signed 32-bit integer (Jou `int`);
     that is, if its value is greater than or equal to 2<sup>31</sup>.

-    Unnecessary zeros in the beginning are allowed in hex, octal and binary, but are not allowed in base 10.
+    Unnecessary zeros in the beginning are allowed in hex, octal and binary (so `0x000f` is fine), but are not allowed in base 10.
     This is because in C, `0123` is somewhat surprisingly same as `83`, because the extra `0` makes it an octal number.
     Jou uses an explicit `0o` prefix for octal numbers, similarly to Python.